 - If your loan project includes construction, the site visit will begin a little earlier in the day and will include a discussion of DevCo’s construction loan draw process.

-- Once ready, your loan request will be submitted to the LLC Loan Committee for their review and then referred to the full LLC Board for formal approval consideration.
+- Once ready, your loan request will be submitted to the DevCo Loan Committee for their review and then referred to the full Board of Managers for formal approval consideration.

-- The LLC Loan Committee, which meets monthly, may approve loan requests up to $500,000.
+- The Loan Committee, which meets monthly, may approve loan requests up to $500,000.

-- Requests greater than $500,000 require approval by the full LLC Board of Managers.
+- Requests greater than $500,000 require approval by the full Board of Managers.

 - When your loan request is approved, your church leadership will be sent correspondence reflecting DevCo’s approval and funding commitment, as well as the specific terms of your approved loan in our Loan Commitment Letter and Term Sheet.

-- The Loan Commitment Letter will require the counter signature by the church’s pastor and a key lay leader, which could be the chair of trustees or finance or building committee chair.
-Also the Loan Commitment Letter will seek to gather contact information for an attorney to represent the church as well as bank account information and insurance broker contact information.
+- The Loan Commitment Letter will require the counter signature by the church’s pastor and a key lay leader, which could be the chair of trustees, chair of finance or building committee chair.
+Also, the Loan Commitment Letter will seek to gather contact information for an attorney to represent the church as well as bank account information and insurance broker contact information.

 - Depending upon whether or not a site visit is needed and which approval authority must consider the loan request, it could take up to four weeks from the time DevCo receives all required application documents to the time of formal approval.
 This timeline does not account for closing and funding the loan.